 What is to be done?

 Some of the changes we are experiencing today may be part of the course of natural history.
 Other changes, many scientists agree, are the byproduct of human activity.
-Key questions include: how do we measure and explain these changes?
+Key questions include the following: How do we measure and explain these changes?
 What are their immediate and likely future impacts?
 And what is to be done?
 These are questions of practical concern and growing urgency.

 The specific regional impacts on biomes and the vulnerabilities of different ecosystems across the globe need to be assessed.
 There are parallels between some areas, while there are subtle and complex dissimilarities between the changes that are occurring in different parts of the world.
 These include floods, drought, forest fires, hurricanes, and other sporadic events that could devastate endemic species and threaten microhabitats.